June 28, 2014

 June 17, 2014

-Author of Rob Vollman's Hockey Abstract, and co-author of four annual Hockey Prospectus Guides.
+Author of Rob Vollman's Hockey Abstract and Hockey Abstract 2014, and co-author of the five annual Hockey Prospectus Guides.

-Innovator of many advances in analytics including Player Usage Charts, Quality Starts, Setup Passes, and League Translations
+Innovator of many advances in analytics including Player Usage Charts, Quality Starts, Setup Passes, Home Plate Save Percentage, Historical Player Projections and League Translations

 Featured writer on ESPN Insider and Hockey Prospectus since 2009, and Bleacher Report since 2013.

-Radio guest in eight NHL cities, podcasts in three cities, and on Hockey Night in Canada radio
+Radio guest in 11 NHL cities, podcasts in 6 cities, and on five national programs, including Hockey Night in Canada radio

 Thanks for your question Mark, but it's like asking me if power play and goaltending is so important then how come Washington didn't win more games.
 Just because something is important doesn't mean that it's the only thing that matters.
 And there were 13 teams who didn't beat the Ducks in regulation this year, six of whom made the playoffs.
 I hope that helps.